Last Updated on February 20, 2023 by Maggie McKneely

 The National Buffalo Museum is, well, all about bison (I know, what a shock).
 But I didn’t realize just how much I didn’t know about the history of American bison.
 Once upon a time, millions of bison roamed across the great plains.
 By the early 1900s, they had been hunted to almost extinction – there were estimates that only 400 of them remained.
 At that point, a few enterprising ranchers began work to protect the remaining population and that grew into a movement to save America’s greatest mammal.

-The museum was created as both a legacy to that movement and as a way to continue advocating for the preservation of the bison.
+The museum was created as both a legacy of that movement and as a way to continue advocating for the preservation of the bison.
 It’s small but packed with interesting information.
 There are exhibits about prehistoric bison, a film on the preservation movement, and interactive exhibits for kiddos.
 The museum also maintains its own bison herd.
 They were in their “winter pasture” when we visited, so we didn’t see them, but we got our real-life bison fill at several other places on this trip.